All Episodes

 If you use the same arguments on them that they use on you, you know what they do?

-until you deal with it.
+I tell you, deal with it.

 But here we are, over and over again.

-Now here's Mr. Cooper.
+Now, here's Mr. Cooper.

-But after that bombing of the mirror building, I promised myself I would never ever use those two words together for the rest of my life.
+But after that bombing of the mirror building, I promised myself I would never, ever use those two words together for the rest of my life.

-Government bureaucrats, never ever again.
+Government bureaucrat, never, ever again.

-And then he says, Now I'm not comparing the tragedy of Oklahoma City to sequestration.
+And then he says, now, I'm not comparing the tragedy of Oklahoma City to sequestration.

-Of course not, they just compared them.
+He just compared them.

 We just went through this with the expansion of the debt limit.